open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 the `logs` pipeline with an `otlphttp` exporter that sends the container logs to `https://example.com:55681` endpoint.
-It also uses `presets.logsCollection.includeCollectorLogs` to tell the preset to enable collection of the Collector's logs.
+It also uses `presets.logsCollection.includeCollectorLogs` to tell the preset to enable collection of the collector's logs.

 ```yaml
 mode: daemonset